 The growth of the ABHA was steady but the potential could be seen and with the assistance of Kerrie Holder, Elders became the major sponsor for four years.
 The “Elders Classic” was held in Tamworth with great support and dedication from the members.
 Not only was the classic held at these days but also a divisional and youth barrel races, the prize money for these events often coming from the hard work of members holding clinics and raising funds.

 In 2002 the first affiliate of the ABHA was formed by Vicki Schiller, who held jackpots and clinics to finance the first Turn & Burn Southern Derby at Wagga Wagga in 2004 which still continues today but is held at Tumut.

 In the following years the second and third affiliates were formed, they being Moonbi Magic and Central West Barrel Horse Association.
 Moonbi Magic then took over the ABHA Classic and the Central West Barrel Horse Association held the Dubbo Dash.
 Two affiliates had also been formed in Qld they being the Central Qld Barrel Horse Association with Liz O’Halloran and Judy Mattotek and the Ruperswood Club, both of which held classics with the Central Qld Barrel Horse Club still holding jackpots and their annual Classic today.
 With these events and affiliates in place the Saddle Series was instigated.

-The first President of the ABHA was Shona Tribe, the job was then taken over by her sister Cathrina Hutton, then Vicki Schiller and the current President Adele Edwards.
+The first President of the ABHA was Shona Tribe, the next three Presidents in order were Cathrina Hutton, Liz Daly and Vicki Schiller.
+Our Current President is Adele Edwards.